percolate/jennifer/README.md

 Ultimately, you will use that information to register a Jenkins user that Github can use.

-Create an OAuth autherization with a user who has access to the repo being PR'd to and remember it for later.
+Create an OAuth authorization with a user who has access to the repo being PR'd to and remember it for later.
 It will be used in a Jennifer environment variable.